Teaching at University of Wisconsin-Madison

 GEOG 330: Fall 2022

 Syllabus Introduction to Remote Sensing introduces students to the modern field of remote sensing with an emphasis on how to use satellite imagery to monitor environmental change, such as urban growth, flood events, agricultural production and deforestation.
 This course covers a broad range of remote sensing topics including theory, data acquisition, analysis and applications.
 We will use both public and commercial satellite data- and both optical and radar data too.
 The multidisciplinary nature of remote sensing has important and far-reaching applications that span the environmental and social sciences.
 Thus, all of the principles, techniques, and applications of remote sensing cannot be covered in depth during one semester.
 But this course will provide an overview of remote sensing principles/applications and give students the background and training needed to understand and utilize satellite image data and be prepared for more advanced work in image analysis.
-Note that we will be using the Google Earth Engine platform for all image analysis and computer programming (coding!) in Javascript for every lab.
-This course is cross listed as GEOG 330, ENVS 330, GIST 330, GEOS 330, GEN 330, and WSM 330.
+Note that we will be using the Google Earth Engine platform for all image analysis and computer programming (coding!) in JavaScript for every lab.
+This course is cross-listed as GEOG 330, ENVS 330, GIST 330, GEOS 330, GEN 330, and WSM 330.
 Upon completion of the course, students who excel are able to:

-• Construct and execute remote sensing workflows using remotely sensed data in the cloud in a programming language (using Google Earth Engine and Javascript)
+• Construct and execute remote sensing workflows using remotely sensed data in the cloud in a programming language (using Google Earth Engine and JavaScript)

 • Explain how remote sensing can be used to monitor human-environment change